 - Second Genesis drug and alcohol rehabilitation program.

 I’ve been honored to speak to local and national audiences about emotionally and physically abusive relationships, coping with depression and anxiety, living with hereditary disease risk, and collaborative care in treating individuals and families with hereditary cancer syndromes.
 I’ve published peer-reviewed articles in a number of scholarly journals.
 And, because I enjoy educating young therapists (and find it a great way to keep my own work fresh!), I’ve taught both clinical and non-clinical classes at the graduate and undergraduate levels in the Department of Family Science at the University of Maryland and at Marymount University.
 I am a Clinical Fellow of the American Association for Marriage & Family Therapy (AAMFT).
-In addition, I am the President of the Middle Atlantic Division of AAMFT and have served on that board since 2008.
+I served as the President of the Middle Atlantic Division of AAMFT and served on that board from 2008 through 2017.
 I also hold professional memberships in the Collaborative Family Healthcare Association (CFHA) and National Council on Family Relations (NCFR).
-My professional experience also includes an 8-year stint in the Clinical Genetics Branch at the National Cancer Institute, where I conducted psychosocial and behavioral research in cancer genetics and work with individuals, couples, and families at increased hereditary risk of cancer.
+My professional experience also includes an eight-year stint in the Clinical Genetics Branch at the National Cancer Institute, where I conducted psychosocial and behavioral research in cancer genetics and work with individuals, couples, and families at increased hereditary risk of cancer.

 I take every client seriously; but that doesn’t mean that I’m serious with every client.
 My work has required me to help people through incredibly painful situations, and throughout them I’ve tried to inject warm, empathic humor when possible and appropriate.
-Kindness and a light heart are healing.
-I do my best to bring that ideal to all sessions.
+Kindness and a light heart are healing; I do my best to bring that ideal to all sessions.
 When not working I like to recharge by exercising, traveling, reading, crafting, and spending time with my wonderful friends and family.
-I am married and have a daughter, Claire, and a son, Henry.
+I am married and have two children.

-Escaping Relationship Groundhog Day :: Resolution Revolution :: Virginia Location Now Open! :: Anxiety or Uncertainty? :: Infant Loss and Grief :: Arguing vs. Fighting :: Don’t Be a Mind-Reader :: The Myth of the Perfect Mother :: Don’t Take it Personally :: Communication Tip: The “Soft Start-Up” :: Custom Wedding Ceremonies :: Closeness and Distance in Relationships :: Your Relationship: Who’s In Control? :: A Healthy Approach to Valentine’s Day :: New Year, New Opportunities :: Kids and the Holiday Spirit :: Why you SHOULD go to bed angry (sometimes) :: Gratitude in Relationships :: Is Medical Family Therapy right for you? :: Supporting a Loved One through Miscarriage :: Supporting a Partner through Mental Illness :: Friendly Parenting :: Managing Temper Tantrums :: Family Vacations & Boundaries :: Staying Connected to Long-Distance Loved Ones :: Staying Connected after Baby :: Talking with Kids about Race :: Finding Your Village: Making Friends as an Adult
+:: Long-Time Love: Keeping the (Camp)Fire Burning :: Supporting a Loved One Through Miscarriage :: The Role of Passion in Your Relationship :: Escaping Conflict Groundhog Day :: Resolution Revolution :: The Myth of the Perfect Mother :: How to Hear and Be Heard in Your Relationship :: Don’t Be a Mind Reader :: Don’t Take it Personally :: Communication Tip: The “Soft Start-Up” :: Closeness & Distance in Relationships :: Your Relationship: Who’s In Control? :: A Healthy Approach to Valentine’s Day :: Beating the Winter Blues :: New Year, New Opportunities :: Kids and the Holiday Spirit :: Why You SHOULD Go To Bed Angry (Somtimes) :: Gratitude in Relationships :: Is Medical Family Therapy Right for You? :: Dealing with Anger :: Managing Temper Tantrums :: Family Vacations & Boundaries :: Staying Connected After Baby ::